4 Benefits Of Apple Cider Vinegar Hair Rinse And How To Use It

 Sarah Marie, a lifestyle blogger, talks about the benefits of using an apple cider vinegar rinse on her hair during her no-poo journey.
 She writes, “I don’t use conditioner either- and let me tell you what, my hair is actually stronger, shinier, and less dry & brittle thanks to apple cider vinegar and raw (unrefined) coconut oil (i).”
 Further, she adds a tip to detangle before washing your hair and using an ACV rinse as it makes the wet hair feel rough, however, it gets all smooth and soft, once dried.

 There are several ways of using ACV on the hair and skin.
 However, using it as a hair rinse gives quick and visible results.
-Scroll down to know how to whip up a quick hair rinse at home.
+Moreover, there are various other natural homemade hair rinse that you can try to give your hair the necessary boost of health.
+Scroll down to learn how to whip up a quick, safe, and natural homemade hair rinse with ACV:

 How To Make An ACV Hair Rinse